 Have it removed.
 More importantly, fix the conditions that are causing the mold.
 If you can see mold, you have a moisture problem.
 A large portion of our home inspections are focused on looking for moisture problems.

 Yes, we email the inspection agreement to our clients at the time we book the inspection, and we ask our clients to fill out the inspection agreement online ahead of time.
-Click here to view our inspection agreement.
+Click the following link to view our inspection agreement.

 Definitely.
-We encourage our clients to attend the entire inspection, if possible.
-To read why, click here: The Buyer Should Be There
+We encourage our clients to attend the inspection, if possible.
+To read why, click click the following link: The Buyer Should Be There

-We’ll post the inspection report on our web site either later the same day or very early the next morning.
+We’ll email a link to the inspection report either later the same day or early the next morning.

 Sure, but he has to let us do most of the talking and explaining.
 No chest puffing allowed.